 Additionally, working with residents and municipalities to develop water conservation strategies will be important to control water withdrawals in the area (Veni et al. 2001).
 Adopting land use practices or policies through zoning or other guidelines focused on karst systems may also help protect and improve the health of karst systems in sensitive areas.
 Establishing protected areas around these karst systems may also be valuable.
-Additionally, local government policies or ordinances could include overlay districts, karst feature buffers, geotechnical surveys when in area that could contain karst systems, and/ or performance standards for development (Belo 2003).
+Additionally, local government policies or ordinances could include overlay districts, karst feature buffers, geotechnical surveys when in area that could contain karst systems, and/or performance standards for development (Belo 2003).

 Karst systems are vulnerable to stressors such as poor water quality and changes to water flow that may be exacerbated by climate change.
 When considering planting vegetative buffers, managers will need to understand how conditions may change in the area and work with appropriate vegetation.
 For example, if stream flow is expected to become flashier due to increased precipitation, or more frequent flooding is projected to occur, tree and shrub species that can tolerate flood conditions and inundation should be included in the selected plant species.
-Vegetation species that are better able to withstand these conditions may be better suited to help mitigate the impacts of flooding and increased runoff.
-Minimizing impervious surface (see following section) will be even more important under climate change.
-If precipitation and storm events become more intense, then there likely will be more stormwater runoff.
+Plant species that are better able to withstand these conditions may be better suited to help mitigate the impacts of flooding and increased runoff.
+Minimizing impervious surface (see following section) will be even more important under climate change as with increased storm intensity will result in more stormwater runoff.